 Transportation is the most polluting sector in the U.S., causing 28% of greenhouse gas emissions in 2021, according to the EPA.
 A majority of these emissions, about 60%, come from commercial trucks, fueling massive government legislation to accelerate electric vehicle (EV) adoption.

 At Flipturn, our mission is to accelerate electrification and reduce emissions by helping fleets get the most out of their EVs.
-We often are asked: how much can electrifying commercial EVs really help?
-Read on to learn about how EVs are better for both climate change and public health, as well as why common misconceptions around battery production and electricity generation are false.
+Below: how much electrifying commercial fleets really helps, why common misconceptions about battery production and electricity generation are wrong, and what the public health math looks like.

 Comparing lifecycle emissions of EVs and internal combustion engine vehicles